jespy2/storial-diff-stacks/README.md

 In the future, I'd like to add the following:
   - Additional fields such as date entered and genre
   - Genre field that has preset options, but editable by user
-  - Check box or toggle button that removes book from library *to-read view* to *have-read view*
   - Add authorization/profile layer.
   - Hosted DB with app running live.